gvellut/gpx2exif/README.md

 # gpx2exif

-Simple command-line tool to add GPS info from a GPX file to EXIF tags in images on disk or update the images inside a Flickr alb um with the position.
+Simple command-line tool to add GPS info from a GPX file to EXIF tags in local images or to images hosted on Flickr

 # Motivation